top of page

 You can read the full ESR report here:

-I do not have a problem with using vaccines to prevent life-threatening diseases
+I don't have a problem with some vaccines to prevent life-threatening diseases

 • I do have a problem with the blanket denial that vaccines do have some safety issues and are sometimes less than effective.
 I have personally dealt with several cases of absolute vaccine disasters.
-They are more common than most people would like to think.
+They're more common than most people would like to think.

-• I do have a problem with vaccinating a child when she is immune-stressed such as when teething, transitioning from the breast to solids, or when she has a sore throat or ear infection.
+• I do have a problem with vaccinating a child when they're immune-stressed, such as when teething, transitioning from the breast to solids, or when she has a sore throat or ear infection.

-• I do have a problem with health experts who omit to tell parents how to minimise the risks of adverse reactions such as seizures from vaccinations and how to reduce the symptoms of diseases such as measles, if they get it, by simple measures such as ensuring their child has optimum year-round levels of vitamin A and vitamin C.
+• I do have a problem with health experts who omit to tell parents how to minimise the risks of adverse reactions such as seizures from vaccinations and how to reduce the symptoms of diseases such as measles, if they get it, by simple measures such as making sure their child has excellent year-round levels of vitamin A and vitamin C.

 When I was a child growing up in Putaruru during the '50s and '60s every child caught measles.
 It meant some time off school at home with the curtains drawn to avoid bright sunlight on our eyes.
 I can not recall a single serious case out of what amounted to over 700 children.
 Can you, if you are around my age?
 The main difference between then and now is every child had a half-pint of full-cream milk each school day, our mothers fed us lamb's fry each week and our Grandmothers poured a teaspoon of foul cod liver oil down our throats with each visit!